 What makes Belarus a really interesting place to develop an IT business?

-I like the idea that blockchain is the new internet.
-I’m delighted to say that Belarus can become the first country in the world to establish a fully comprehensive regulation of this technology, including mining, ICOs, cryptocurrencies exchange and turnover, smart contracts and much more.
+I like the idea that professional block chain development companies is like the new internet.
+I’m delighted to say that Belarus can become the first country in the world to establish a fully comprehensive regulation of this technology, including mining, ICOs, cryptocurrencies exchange and turnover, smart contracts and much more mentioned at https://bitcointraderspro.com.

 At the same time, blockchain regulation will be backed by the great legal framework of the High Tech Park, which allows four basic freedoms: free movement of services, IP, capital, and labor.
 It is also important to note that HTP residents will be exempt from VAT and tax on profits.
 Instead, they pay 1% of gross revenue to the HTP administration.